-In e-Commerce, API enables various apps to integrate with shopping carts, performing info interaction in fast and secure way.
+In eCommerce, API enables various apps to integrate with shopping platforms, performing info interaction in a fast and secure way.
 This API-based approach of connecting to different platforms is considered to be effective and simple method of communication and data sharing.
 However, all transferred information appears to be a ‘property’ that has to be protected against attacks.

 Strategy 1.
 Validate Parameters

 The first step for any resilient API implementation is to sanitize all incoming data to confirm that it is valid and will not cause harm.
 The single most effective defense against parameter manipulation and injection attacks is to validate all incoming data against a strict schema—effectively a description of what is considered permissible inputs to the system.
 Schema validation should be as restrictive as possible, using typing, ranges, sets and even explicit whitelisting whenever possible.
 Consider also that the automatically generated schemas produced from many development tools often reduce all parameters to models that are much too broad to be effective at identifying potential threats.
 Hand-built schemas and white lists are more preferred because developers can constrain inputs based on their understanding of the data model an application expects.

 One option for XML-based content types is to use the XML schema language, which is highly effective in creating restricted content models and highly constrained structure.
 For the increasingly common JSON data types, there are several JSON schema description languages.
 Although not as rich as XML, JSON is far simpler to compose and understand—offering the transparency which actually makes it simpler to secure.

 Good schema validation can protect against many injection attacks, but consider also explicit scanning for common attack signatures.
 SQL injection or script injection attacks often betray themselves by following common patterns that are easy to spot by scanning raw input.